Reform breaks silence on ‘treacherous’ Nathan Gill over taking Russia bribes

 He led Reform UK’s 2021 Welsh parliament election campaign, but left the party that year.

-But on his show Sir Trevor linked Gill’s activities in the European Parliament where he asked questions on behalf of Russia to money, to positions taken by Reform since.
+But on his show Sir Trevor linked Gill’s activities in the European Parliament, where he asked questions on behalf of Russia for money, to positions taken by Reform since.

 “So I think it is unreasonable to besmirch everyone else at Reform and the millions of people around the country who support Nigel and support our party.”